saunakc/glue-workflow-redshift/README.md

   * Click on the newly added node AodRS.
 It will display a placeholder Add node on right.
 Click on the placeholder Add node and enter the name AodUnload.
 Hit Add.
   ![glueworkflow-aodunload](https://github.com/saunakc/glue-shellworkflow-redshift/blob/master/images/AodRS-gluewf-aodunload.gif)

   * Once this is saved it will create 2 placeholder nodes.
-The one on the left side is for the triggering event.
-The right side node is for triggered event.
+The one on the left side is for any additional triggering event.
+We will not add anything there.
+The right side node is for the triggered event.
+We will add the crawler here.
   ![glueworkflow-additionalnodes](https://github.com/saunakc/glue-shellworkflow-redshift/blob/master/images/AodRS-gluewf-additionalnodes.gif)

   * Select that right node i.e triggered node and choose "aodCrawler" crawler and hit Add.